phpMussel/phpMussel/_docs/readme.vi.md

 - Specify nếu phpMussel should, when possible, override các language specification with các language preference declared by inbound requests (HTTP_ACCEPT_LANGUAGE).
 False = Không [Mặc định]; True = Vâng.

 "lang_acceptable"
-- Các `lang_acceptable` directive tells phpMussel which languages may be accepted by các script from `lang` hoặc from `HTTP_ACCEPT_LANGUAGE`.
+- Các `lang_acceptable` directive tells phpMussel which languages may be accepted by các kịch bản from `lang` hoặc from `HTTP_ACCEPT_LANGUAGE`.
 This directive should **ONLY** be modified nếu you're adding your own customised language files hoặc forcibly removing language files.
 Các directive is a comma delimited string of các codes used by those languages accepted by các script.

 "quarantine_key"
 - phpMussel is able to quarantine flagged attempted tập tin uploads in isolation within các phpMussel vault, nếu this is something you want it to do.
 Casual users of phpMussel that simply wish to protect their websites hoặc hosting environment without having any interest in deeply analysing any flagged attempted tập tin uploads should leave this functionality disabled, but any users interested in further analysis of flagged attempted tập tin uploads for malware research hoặc for similar such things should enable this functionality.
 Quarantining of flagged attempted tập tin uploads can sometimes also assist in debugging sai tích cực, nếu this is something that frequently occurs for you.
 To disable quarantine functionality, simply leave các `quarantine_key` directive empty, hoặc erase các contents of that directive nếu it isn't already empty.
 To enable quarantine functionality, enter some value into các directive.
 Các `quarantine_key` is an important security feature of các quarantine functionality required as a means of preventing các quarantine functionality from being exploited by kẻ tấn công tiềm năng và as a means of preventing any potential execution of dữ liệu stored within các quarantine.
 Các `quarantine_key` should be treated in các same manner as your passwords: Các longer các better, và guard it tightly.
 For best effect, use in conjunction with `delete_on_sight`.